sutor5/refi1/README.md

 # refi1
-Lwt me show you how to save by refinancing your current mortgage
+Let me show you how to save money by refinancing your current mortgage to reduce your current payment or consolidate debts